-- (a) No more than 40 residential lots shall be created within the Resource Area until a median separated left-turn deceleration lane is constructed at the State Highway 6 / Sandflat Road to the NZ Transport Agency standards or as otherwise agreed with NZ Transport Agency. intersection in accordance with Austroads Guide to Road Design Part 4A ("Unsignalised and Signalised Intersections"). - (b) No more than 300 residential lots shall be created within the Resource Area until a left-turn acceleration lane is constructed at the State Highway 6 / Sandflat Road intersection to the NZ Transport Agency standards or as otherwise agreed with NZ Transport Agency in accordance with Austroads Guide to Road Design Part 4A ("Unsignalised and Signalised Intersections").
+- (a) No more than 40 residential lots shall be created within the Resource Area until a median separated left-turn deceleration lane is constructed at the State Highway 6 / Sandflat Road to the NZ Transport Agency standards or as otherwise agreed with NZ Transport Agency. - (b) No more than 300 residential lots shall be created within the Resource Area until a left-turn acceleration lane is constructed at the State Highway 6 / Sandflat Road intersection to the NZ Transport Agency standards or as otherwise agreed with NZ Transport Agency.